Setting up

 As you exit the tunnel, fly past the dropship and turn around to hover above and behind it.
 Just as it's starting to rise and the Elites are moving in, land a blast between the Ghosts to overturn them so they can't be manned.
 You needed to wait until the ship was slightly off the ground for this shot, else the far Ghost tends to hit the ship and fail to overturn.

-Fly up and hover above the tunnel exit (resting on the ledge if you like) to wait for the dropship to move off.
-This is partly to avoid dropship fire and partly to help draw the tunnel enemies up and out.
-Occasionally some tunnel enemies may stop part way up (take a look if you're not sure everyone emerged), but you can easily tempt them out if you briefly fly in to get their attention.
-You could leave that for later if you prefer to have fewer enemies around to fire on you.
+Fly up and hover above the tunnel exit (resting on the ledge if you like) to wait for the tunnel troops to emerge; I suggest counting them so you know when they're all out.
+Occasionally some of them may stop part way up, having lost the scent, but you can get them moving again if you briefly fly in to get their attention (you could also leave that for later if you prefer to have fewer enemies around to fire on you).

 If you'd like a checkpoint sometime around now, just raise your altitude to get more distance from the enemy (go quite a way higher than the ledge), and the game should give you a delayed checkpoint from when you triggered the dropship.
 Checkpoints are delayed while the game considers you under threat.